The queue starts at the intersection of Johnston Terrace and the Royal Mile. It then proceeds around The Hub to the Castle Esplanade.

 If you have any questions about venue accessibility for your specific needs, please just contact the Tattoo Office.
 We’ll do our very best to assist.

 Provisions can made by our security staff at the front of the Tattoo queue to allow you to make your way up to the Esplanade at your own pace, ahead of the main crowd.
-Please request this support on arrival.
+Please request this assistance from security staff at Castlehill on arrival.

 Wheelchair seating is designated within the arena along the front row sections 1-5 and 12-17 as well as Section 10 facing Edinburgh Castle and allows for an attendant’s seat at no cost.